-Similar to other nuclease-driven mutagenesis methods that introduce nucleotide change in a site-specific manner, CRISPR-Cas9 editing in tissue culture results in a heterogeneous, polyclonal population in which the editing outcome may differ among individual cells.
-In some experimental settings, it may be necessary to generate an edited cell line containing a homogeneous genetic background to retain the desired genotype and to facilitate downstream phenotypic characterization.
+Similar to other nuclease-driven mutagenesis methods that introduce site-specific nucleotide changes, CRISPR-Cas9 editing in tissue culture results in a heterogeneous, polyclonal population in which the editing outcome may differ among individual cells.
+In some experimental settings, it may be necessary to generate an edited cell line containing a homogeneous genetic background to retain the desired genotype, and to facilitate downstream phenotypic characterization.

 Isolating individual clones from a pooled population